ivanfourie/wad-music-test/README.md

-# Doom WAD Music (Rust)
+# Doom WAD Music Test Utility written in Rust

-little Rust playground that can open a DOOM/Heretic/Strife WAD file, list its contents, and play back music (MUS/MIDI) using a General MIDI SoundFont.
+Little Rust playground that can open a DOOM/Heretic/Strife WAD file, list its contents, and play back music using a General MIDI SoundFont.

-⚠️ This is an experiment — it works, but it’s not polished.
+⚠️ This is an experiment - it works, but it’s not polished.

 ## Features